Continuing Education Activity

 - Halo vest size is determined by measuring the circumference of the chest at the xiphoid process.

 - Identify the pin-site locations while holding the ring in place.
 The ring should be placed one-half centimeters above the eyebrows.
 Make sure the ring is centered, with equal space from ring to cranium circumferentially.

-- The posterior pins should be placed directly opposite to anterior pins bilaterally (from the safe zone) and prepare the skin for all four pin sites with a povidone-iodine solution or other antiseptic solutions with sterile technique.
+- The posterior pins should be placed directly opposite the anterior pins bilaterally (from the safe zone) and prepare the skin for all four pin sites with a povidone-iodine solution or other antiseptic solutions with sterile technique.

-- The skin at each pin site should then be anesthetized with 1% lidocaine hydrochloride, using a 22 gauge needle with a 10 or 20 mL syringe depending on the amount of anesthetic required.
+- The skin at each pin site should then be anesthetized with 1% lidocaine hydrochloride, using a 22 gauge needle with a 10 or 20 mL syringe, depending on the amount of anesthetic required.